Skip to content

 The grasses in the region, however, appear to be in decent shape — due in part to the unusually persistent snow and ice covers during the winter — even though the entire region is in some state of drought, according to the U.S. Drought Monitor.

-In any event, the weather this weekend is likely to be a whole lot better than it was during the BMW Championship held at Aronimink in September 2018.
+In any event, conditions almost certainly will be a whole lot better than it was during the BMW Championship held at Aronimink in September 2018.
 Feerick recalled working as a volunteer at the tournament, which turned out to be a wet one.

 On the Friday of the tournament, a record 4.54 inches of rain was measured officially in Philadelphia, and the Friday through Sunday total was more than 7 inches.